dalesgit/logseq/pages/SD session Oct 31.md

 					- 7 I am fun
 				- 8 I am strong
 				- 9 I am mutual? neutral?
-			- Where is the wound of my shame?
+			- The opposite of this: Where is the wound of my shame?
 		-
 - ## n.b. the Contemplative summit
 	- [[1729776317-spirituality-summit]]